Danilo-Js/react-native-search-select/README.md

 1. Install [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons#installation) along with the icon sources you want to use.
 In the main example, we use the `Ionicons` source.
 You can browse all available icon sources and their icons [here](https://oblador.github.io/react-native-vector-icons/).
 If you're unsure which sources you'll need, consider installing all icon sources to cover potential requirements.

+2. Install a library to handle responsiveness.
+The usage examples rely on [react-native-responsive-screen](https://github.com/marudy/react-native-responsive-screen).
+You can install it using `$ yarn add react-native-responsive-screen` or `$ npm install react-native-responsive-screen`
+If you prefer another way to handle responsiveness, feel free to skip this step.
+However, you will need to adapt the usage example you choose to match your setup.

-2. Install this library.
+1. Install this library.
 You can use `$ yarn add react-native-search-select` or `$ npm install react-native-search-select`

 ## :information_source: Usage